docker-mailserver/docker-mailserver/docs/content/config/security/understanding-the-ports.md

 ## Quick Reference

-Prefer ports with Implicit [TLS][wikipedia-tls] ports.
-They are more secure than ports using Explicit TLS; and if you use a Reverse Proxy, should be less hassle.
+Prefer ports with Implicit [TLS][wikipedia-tls] ports, they're more secure than ports using Explicit TLS, and if you use a Reverse Proxy should be less hassle.

 ## Overview of Email Ports